unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

  5. Hume- Human nature can be found through the study of history.

- 6. Voltaire- Modern-
+ 6. Voltaire- Modern-Rejects older histories.
+Concerened with " The progress of the spirit" Kelley says the he wrote histpry to further his own agenda.

  7. Herder- Cultural history- Philosophy.
-Progress not perfection
+Progress not perfection.
+Herderer places people in the middle of the past and the present while Voltire seems to see the past as culmination in a perfection of the present.

 **Texts**